theobald-software/theobald-software.github.io/content/_en/xtract-universal/introduction/sap-connection.md

 ### Creating an SAP connection

+{: .box-warning}
+**Warning!** **Missing Authorization**
+To establish a connection to SAP the access to general authority objects (RFC) must be available.
+Make sure to gain access to the general authority objects.
+For more information, see the knowledge base article on [SAP User Rights](https://kb.theobald-software.com/sap/authority-objects-sap-user-rights).

 1. In the main window of the Designer, navigate to the menu bar and select **Server > Manage Sources**.<br>
 ![XU-Create-Connection-1](/img/content/server_manage_sources.png){:class="img-responsive"}<br>
 The window "Manage Sources" opens. <br>